3B00D-0/R-Programming/README.md

 # The STEM Teacher’s Guide to R Programming

-Welcome to the STEM Teacher's Guide to R. This repository serves as a comprehensive reference for learning R programming, covering everything from data foundations to statistical analysis.
+Welcome to the STEM Teacher's Guide to R. This repository serves as a comprehensive reference for learning R programming, covering everything from data foundations to statistical analysis, based on the University Data Science curriculum.

 ## Table of Contents